-- 2-3 pairs of comfortable, synthetic long pants - 1-2 lightweight, long-sleeved shirt for sun/bug protection (button up front is the best) - 2-3 synthetic or lightweight merino wool T-shirts or shortsleeved shirts - I polar fleece jacket or wool sweater - I rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric like Gore-tex - I vest or puffy coat (that can be broken down easily) for extra layering - Underwear and nightwear - I wide brimmed or baseball style cap/hat for protection from the sun/rain - 1 pair wool, Capilene, or Polartec gloves - lightweight wool or fleece hat (a buff can also serve as a hat) - 2-3 changes of comfortable clothes for casual wear (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options! - I swimsuit or quick-dry shorts and a sports bra/t-shirt (for the hot springs!)
+- 2-3 pairs comfortable, synthetic long pants for hiking (zip offs work well) - I pair of shorts or 3/4 pants (lightweight and quick drying) - 1-2 lightweight, long-sleeved shirt for sun/bug protection (button up front is the best) - 2 3 synthetic or lightweight merino wool T-shirts or shortsleeved shirts - 2 lightweight or medium weight fleece/wool jackets or pullovers or synthetic equivalent - I rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric like Gore-tex - Underwear and nightwear - I wide brimmed or baseball style cap/hat for protection from the sun/rain - 1 pair wool, Capilene, or Polartec gloves - lightweight wool or fleece hat (a buff can also serve as a hat) - 2-3 changes of comfortable clothes for casual wear (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options! - I swimsuit or quick-dry shorts and a sports bra/t-shirt (for paddleboarding)